shakkalaa/Kayjen-Hacketeers/README.md

 ## *How to run the program*
-- This application is hosted on [Github Pages]insert github page link later
+- This application is hosted on [Github Pages](https://shakkalaa.github.io/Kayjen-Hacketeers/)

 ## *Key Frameworks*
 - Javascript: